mikantlin/qftff-bk1-foundry-maps/README.md

 # Quest for the Frozen Flame Maps Remake

 This FoundryVTT module is a compilation of maps for Pathfinder 2E Quest for the Frozen Flame Adventure Path.
-It includes maps for the first three books.
+It currently includes maps for the first book, but there are plans to add maps for the later books once I have the time.

 All maps are designed for [FoundryVTT](https://foundryvtt.com/), with the walls already set up.
 The Gleaming Sun Lake map includes an already set-up tile to hide the cave.